coddingtonbear/urchin/readme.md

 ## Enclosure

 You can also find a 3d-printable enclosure in the 'enclosure' folder.
+I recommend a clear filament (I used T-Glase) so you can see the glow of the LED.